forlilab/Meeko/docs/source/tutorial4b.rst

 Using the outcomes from the preivous tutorial, this tutorial is intended to show the basic procedure of ligand reconstruction, computing of assessment metrics (ROC-AUC, EF) in a retrospective docking analysis, and the building of regression model involving interaction vectors from AutoDock-GPU.

 The main purpose of this tutorial is to show how to build the necessary interface between packages in retrospective docking analysis and model building via a practical example.
 But please note that the outcomes and conclusions should not be judged professionally.
-In practice, thorough profiling of the dataset and feature space, careful selection of the regression model and fine-tuning the coditions, are all necessary steps to achieve the optimal model.
+In practice, thorough profiling of the dataset and feature space, careful selection of the regression model, and fine-tuning of the meta-parameters are all necessary steps to achieve an optimal model.

 Additional Dependencies
 =======================

+    - scikit-learn (sklearn)

 Single-Pose Molecule Reconstruction
 ===================================